AEB-labs/cruddl/docs/modelling.md

 References allow to link to a root entity from any field, not only from another root entity.
 In contrast to relations, it is however not possible to navigate from the referenced object to the referencing object.

-In order to define a reference, the referenced type first needs to declare a key field.
-The value of this key field is stored in the reference field.
-Within queries, this key value is used to look up the referenced object.
+References are built from regular scalar fields that hold key, e.g. `countryISOCode` of type `String`.
+To upgrade this to a reference, you need to define a referenced root entity with a dedicated key field (e.g. `Country.isoCode`), and then use `@reference` to link them:

 ```graphql
 type Country @rootEntity {